Gigahawk/sarugetchu_mm_patcher/README.md

 Basically every string in the game should have a valid translation in [strings.yaml](strings.yaml).
 I've tried to make sure that all of the ones you will most likely see during gameplay are good, but a lot of the lines at the bottom are AI generated with very little oversight.
-If you happen to run into one please open an issue with steps on how to make it show up (note, do not use savestates, they are not compatible between different versions of the patch)

 ## Textures